3 Things That Can Happen If Your Air Conditioner Isn't Level

 • An overheated compressor.

-• Higher energy bills due to less efficient cooling.
+• Higher utility bills due to less efficient cooling.

-2. Rust and Mold
+2. The AC Unit Will Rust and Collect Mold

-Water is a natural byproduct of the cooling process.
-Your air conditioner removes moisture from the air as it cools your home.
+Water naturally occurs during the cooling process.
+Your air conditioner gets rid of moisture from the air as it cools your home.
 This moisture drains into a pan and then out via a line.

-If your air conditioner isn’t level, water might end up pooling in the pan instead of flowing away.
-This can lead to:
+If your air conditioner isn’t level, water could end up pooling in the pan instead of draining away.
+This can cause:

 • Water pooling around the air conditioner.